thndrbrrr/pragnastic/README.md

 Create a Unison profile (`client\con\unison\alice.prf` is an example for Windows) and put it, along with `client\conf\unison\common`, into your `%HOMEPATH%\.unison` folder.

-Update the Unison profile name in variable `UNISON_PROFILE` in `%HOMEPATH%\AppData\Local\PragNAStic\pragnastic-config.bat`, and possibly also where the Unison executable is located in case you didn't install it in `C:\Program Files\Unison`.
+Update the Unison profile name in variable `UNISON_PROFILE` in `%HOMEPATH%\AppData\Local\PragNAStic\pragnastic-conf.bat`, and possibly also where the Unison executable is located in case you didn't install it in `C:\Program Files\Unison`.

-Launch Task Scheduler and create a task that runs `client\windows\pragnastic-syncdrive.bat` once every minute.
+Launch Task Scheduler and create a task that runs `C:\Program Files\PragNAStic\client\windows\pragnastic-syncdrive.bat` once every minute.
 (Note: screenshots to follow)

 ...
 2BContinued ...